cdktf/cdktf-provider-googlebeta/docs/googleComputeHaVpnGateway.csharp.md

 - *Type:* string

-The stack type for this VPN gateway to identify the IP protocols that are enbaled.
+The stack type for this VPN gateway to identify the IP protocols that are enabled.

 If not specified, IPV4_ONLY will be used.
 Default value: "IPV4_ONLY" Possible values: ["IPV4_ONLY", "IPV4_IPV6"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.62.0/docs/resources/google_compute_ha_vpn_gateway#stack_type GoogleComputeHaVpnGateway#stack_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.62.1/docs/resources/google_compute_ha_vpn_gateway#stack_type GoogleComputeHaVpnGateway#stack_type}

 ---